As you may already know, for my honeymoon I went to the stunning Caribbean island of St Lucia.

-The resort he’d booked was St James’s Club Morgan Bay Resort & Spa in St Lucia, a stunning, family friendly all-inclusive resort set in it’s own little cove on the north-west side of the island.
-They have a brilliant range of activities, fitness classes, excursions, and spa treatments so they really do cater for everyone.
-It certainly wasn’t cheap, but it was one of the more affordable all-inclusive resorts on the island compared to some of the other popular ones (COUGHSandals/JadeMountain).
-When booking, he did actually look at Jade Mountain, but for the same money we paid for 11 nights at St James’s Club we would have only had about 4 nights at Jade Mountain, so that puts it into perspective a bit.
-One thing that was really good about St James’s Club is that it was completely all-inclusive (aside from the excursions and spa treatments of course).
-In a lot of other resorts there are varying board levels where you have to wear those awful wristbands depending on how much you could have, but because everything at St James’s Club was included there was not a wristband in sight!
+When booking, he did actually look at Jade Mountain.
+But for the same price we paid for 11 nights at St James’s Club, we would’ve only had about 4 nights at Jade Mountain.
+That put it into perspective a bit so it seemed like a no brainer.
+One thing that was really good about St James’s Club is that it was completely all-inclusive.
+(Aside from the excursions and spa treatments of course).
+In a lot of other resorts in St Lucia there are varying board levels where you have to wear those awful wristbands.
+But because everything at St James’s Club was included there was not a wristband in sight!

-We’d booked one of their Deluxe Ocean View Rooms (hubs knew I had my heart set on an ocean view, so he told me he’d booked garden view to give me a nice surprise when we checked in).
+We’d booked one of their Deluxe Ocean View Rooms.
+He told me he’d booked a garden view, so I had a nice surprise when we checked in and we arrived at our gorgeous ocean view room.
 These rooms are all located at the top of the hill, which I have mostly mixed feelings about.
-It gave a truly amazing view over the rest of the resort, the turquoise water of the Caribbean Sea, and the twinkling lights of Castries, but it was an absolute bitch of a climb up from the beach, pool, and lounge areas.
-Although saying that, if I hadn’t had to do that climb at least twice a day for almost two weeks I probably would have left two stone heavier after all the food and drink I consumed, so it was probably a blessing in disguise.
-These rooms may not be ideal for anyone with mobility problems, however you can go to reception and they’ll take you up to the room in a buggy so there are ways to get around it, but knowing how many times a day we went to and from our room it may not be the most practical solution.
-Our room was spotlessly clean and spacious with sliding doors and a small terrace looking out over the ocean, it had air conditioning, a fridge, and wifi access so it really had everything we needed.
-Also we were lucky enough to be on the ground floor so we were able to go in and out of the sliding doors instead of going all the way around to the front door (even though we weren’t supposed to – shhh don’t tell them!)
+It gave a truly amazing view over the rest of the resort.
+The turquoise water of the Caribbean Sea, and the twinkling lights of Castries.
+But it was an absolute bitch of a climb up from the beach, pool, and lounge areas.
+Although saying that, if I hadn’t had to do that climb at least twice a day for almost two weeks, I probably would’ve left two stone heavier after all the food and drink I consumed.

 Food & Drink